THE CAPE MAY CITY EDUCATION ASSOCIATION

 C. Reporting Assaults

-Teachers shall immediately report in writing, cases of assault suffered by them in connection with their employment to their principal or other immediate superior.
+Teachers shall immediately report in writing, cases of assault suffered by them in connection with their employment to their Chief School Administrator or other immediate superior.

 D. The Board shall reimburse employees for the reasonable cost, up to $500.00, of any clothing or other personal property damaged or destroyed while the employee was acting in the discharge of his/her duties within the scope of his/her employment.